Here’s what I've discovered about the history of the United Airlines Collector Series

 a time and sent them to participants.

-I suspect that they were using “left-overs” of earlier releases.
+I suspect at that point they knew the program was ending so they were just getting rid of inventory of earlier releases.

 Here are the three primary ways that I have been able to establish the order.
 See The Prints